mtiutiu/Hardware_Playground/IOT/node/livolo_EU_switch/VL-C700X-1_Ver_C2/Power_Supply/README.md

 **Intro**

-This is the control board (including power supply) for the touch switch plates that I made for Livolo.
+This is the power board (including relays) for the touch switch plates that I made for Livolo.

 The project complements the previous touch switch plates that I made a long time ago providing a full solution for creating a custom in wall RF switch which **works with no neutral line**.